 7: When stargazing, a fine example of different color stars can be found in a grouping of six different constellations referred to as The Winter Circle.
 In the northern hemisphere, this asterism is prominent in the night sky from December to March and consists of the following colourful stars in a clockwise rotation:

--Rigel In Orion is a a blue-white supergiant 900 light-years distant
+– Rigel In Orion is a blue-white supergiant 900 light-years distant.

--Castor (white) and Pollux (red) in Gemini lie 33.7 light-years and 52 light-years away from Earth.
+– Castor (white) and Pollux (orange) in Gemini lie 33.7 light-years and 52 light-years away from Earth.